PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 suffix, which must first be characterized because it carries layout, diagnostics, nested phase runners, local composite callbacks, and an option flag.

+That mixed suffix is now characterized without production changes.
+It has thirteen straight-line call slots, one required keyword-only duplicate- transpose option, two outer invocations, and no local pass-state scope or control flow.
+Focused contracts freeze all ModelIR/layout/diagnostics routing, the option's single destination, and both outer neighbors.
+Ten slots have direct module or extracted phase owners; the mean-attention cluster, attention-gate/QDQ helper, and duplicate quantized-PReLU cluster must remain explicit injected callbacks in a future frozen context.
+Extraction must prove the same flattened order and per-invocation option value before changing the historical helper.